shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 var greeting = 'Hi, I am %name% and my age is %age%'.replace(/%name%/g,name).replace(/%age%/g,age);
 console.log(greeting); // This prints 'Hi I am Tony and my age is 20'
 ```
-In ES6, the above code is so much simplified.
+In ES6, the above code is really simplified.
 Same can be written like this:

 ```javascript
 var name = 'Tony';